JanneMattila/www/docs/_posts/2025/2025-01-06-mi-and-across-tenants.markdown

 When I saw post
 [Effortlessly access cloud resources across Azure tenants without using secrets](https://devblogs.microsoft.com/identity/access-cloud-resources-across-tenants-without-secrets/)
 I immediately wanted to take it for a spin.
-_For background information, please checkout the article first._
+_For background information, please check out the article first._

 Jumping directly to my demo architecture:

 {% include imageEmbed.html link="/assets/posts/2025/01/06/mi-across-tenants/mi-across-tenants-start.png" %}

-As you can see from my diagram, I have my two favorite companies _Contoso_ and _Litware_ wanting to collaborate across their tenants.
+As you can see from my diagram, I have my two favorite companies _Contoso_ and _Litware_ wanting to collaborate across their environments.
-_Contoso_ provides some services to _Litware_ and needs Azure access to do that.
+_Contoso_ provides some services for _Litware_ and needs Azure access to do that.
-Obviously, _Litware_ wants to control the access and they've now agreed to use the above setup for access management solution.
+Obviously, _Litware_ wants to control that access and they've now agreed to use the above setup for access management solution.

 Let's start the setup from _Contoso_ side first.